prasadcode58/puraify-detective/README.md

 - [Github API](https://api.github.com/users/user_name) (replace 'user_name' with github user name to search for)

-# Running Locally,
+# Running Locally

 To run this project on live server, run

 `npm run start`

-# Build for deploy,
+# Build for deploy

 To build this file, run

 `npm run build`

-# adding svgs,
+# Adding svgs

 to add svg in your 'after build' files, convert svg html code to data uri code using any site such as,